-Cross Currency Swaps associated with US Bonds
+Cross Currency Swaps associated with International Bonds (US)

-At the closing date of these financial statements, the Company maintains derivative contracts to secure US Dollar public bond obligations of USD 360 million, to convert such obligations into Brazilian Real (BRL).
-Additionally, it has derivative contracts amounting to USD 300 million to convert such obligation into Unidades de Fomento (UF - CLP re-adjustable by the Consumer Price Index).
-The valuation of these contracts was made at their fair values, yielding a net (liability) asset at the closing date of the financial statements of CLP 162,301,874 thousand, which is presented within other non-current financial assets (liabilities).
-The expiration date of derivative contracts is 2023 and 2050, respectively.
+At the closing date of these financial statements, the Company maintains derivatives contracts to secure US Dollar public bond obligations of USD 360 million due in 2023, to convert such obligations into Brazilian Real.
+In addition, derivative contracts amounting to USD 300 million are held to convert such obligation into Unidades de Fomento (UF - CLP re-adjustable by the Consumer Price Index) due in 2050.
+The net valuation of both contracts was made at fair values, yielding a net asset of CLP 63,143,002 thousand at the closing date of the financial statements.

-The amount of exchange differences recognized in the statement of income related to financial liabilities in U.S. dollars and the identified effective portion that was absorbed by the amounts recognized under comprehensive income.
+The amount of exchange differences recognized in the statement of income related to financial liabilities in U.S. dollars and are absorbed by the amounts recognized under comprehensive income.